Basic service of the car – replenishing fluids, etc.

 - The radiator’s job is to prevent the engine from overheating.

 - If the engine temperature is too high, it may be because the car has too little coolant.
-You should not open the radiator when the engine is warm, however, as it may spray very hot steam and burn you.
+You should not open the radiator when the engine is warm, however, as it may release very hot steam and burn you.

 - The radiator must be replenished with coolant, which consists of water and glycol.